Raimond van der Gouw: England

 In 1998, Van der Gouw again played in a crucial Champions League match for United, the second leg of the quarter-final against Monaco.
-In a spirited performance, he denied several clear chances for the opposition, and the 34-year-old Dutchman would have kept a clean sheet were it not for a powerful long range goal early on from David Trezeguet.
+In a spirited performance, he denied several clear chances to the opposition, and the 34-year-old Dutchman would have kept a clean sheet were it not for a powerful long range goal early on from David Trezeguet.
 The Red Devils drew 1–1 but were knocked out on away goals.
 Ever the teacher, Van der Gouw coached United's young goalkeepers for a while, but relinquished this role in 1998–99 when Coton rejoined the club, in the same capacity, although not with a playing contract.

 In 1999–2000, for the first time in his United career, Van der Gouw played enough games to claim a Premier League medal; he made 23 appearances in all competitions during that season, of which 14 were in the Premier League.
 He started in 11 Premier League matches, and in three others he replaced the faltering Mark Bosnich as a substitute.
 This run of relatively regular play included United's defeat in the 1999 UEFA Super Cup, and he also featured in some of United's Champions League matches, including a notable performance against group rivals Sturm Graz – in which he made a string of saves, kept a clean sheet and stopped a penalty from Ivica Vastić.
 He also made his only appearance in a FIFA-organised tournament, against South Melbourne in the 2000 Club World Championship.

 Following the arrival of Fabien Barthez, Van der Gouw resumed his role as a backup goalkeeper in 2000–01, being sent off for the only time in English competition, against Watford in the League Cup, on 31 October 2000.
 Despite having made only 26 starts in five seasons, and the arrival of Roy Carroll, he signed a one-year extension to his contract in the summer of 2001.
 Van der Gouw made his last appearance for the club on 11 May 2002, against Charlton Athletic in a goalless draw at Old Trafford on the final day of the season, and in the process became the oldest United player since the end of the Second World War, two months after his 39th birthday.
 He was the oldest player contracted to United throughout his six years at the club.
 However, this was one of only two substitute appearances in 2001–02, resulting in a free transfer to West Ham United in June 2002.
 He played 61 competitive games in six years for the Red Devils.

 Having turned down a move to Coventry City, Van der Gouw signed a one-year deal with West Ham, with the option of a second.
 He did not play a competitive game for the club, and was released after one season following the club's relegation.